 After connection a controller can change and submit new the configurations.
-When connected as an observer, button to may be used to get the object list from the analysis in the browser.
+When connected as an observer, button ton to get the object list from the analysis in the browser.
 One can also get the configuration, but cannot submit them.

-The GUI disconnects from the analysis by $\P$ , but the analysis continues to run.
-To really shut down the analysis one has to use button $\P$ (administrator only).
+The GUI disconnects from the analysis by \P , but the analysis continues to run.
+To really shut down the analysis one has to use button \P (administrator only).

 No additional code should be implemented by the user to let analyses work as analysis server.
-All necessary job is done by standard go4analysis executable.
+All necessary jobs are done by standard go4analysis executable.
 It is recommended to convert older analysis code to new launch scheme - mainly remove main executable and provide several initialization routines as it done in examples.
 To run analysis as server from shell, one should call "go4analysis -server <name>".
 The usage can be seen in any go4 example packages.

-For analysis servers in ROOT macros see chapter 6, page 76
+For analysis servers in ROOT macros see chapter 5, page 84